DarshPareek/Tetris/README.md

 # Tetris

 A tetris implementation in python with pygame
+Run Game Using tetris/tetris.py file.
+Make sure pygame is installed.
+Pygame installation ``pip install pygame`